Chapter 345 — Career Schools

 345.117 Information required on enrollment agreement

-345.120 Investigations; probation; suspension or revocation of licenses
+345.120 Investigations; notice for corrective action, suspension or revocation

 345.210 Proof of license required in suit by career school, agent or employee